 Microscopically, classical NETs are characterized by the formation of well-defined nests of tumor cells separated by thin fibrovascular septa and populations of tumor cells with a homogeneous appearance.
 The tumor cells are relatively small and round with abundant lightly eosinophilic and granular cytoplasm, and small nucleoli (described as “salt and pepper chromatin”).
 Mitotic figures are often absent or rare and are used for tumor grading together with immunohistochemical marker Ki-67.
 Necrosis can be punctate in higher grade NETs (atypical carcinoids) or extensive in carcinomas which also have a higher degree of cellular atypia and mitosis.

-Immunohistochemistry has played an important role to define NETs and commonly used antibodies include anti-chromogranin A (CHGA) to determine neuroendocrine differentiation and various antibodies towards the different hormones and peptides that are produced and secreted by the tumor cells.
+Immunohistochemistry has played an important role to define NENs.
+Commonly used antibodies include anti-chromogranin A (CHGA) and anti-synaptophysin (SYP) to determine neuroendocrine differentiation and various antibodies towards the different hormones and peptides that are produced and secreted by the tumor cells.

 All NENs have a metastatic potential but higher grade NETs and NECs show a greater tendency for aggressive growth and metastatic spread.
 Treatment and prognosis vary among NENs and depend on the anatomic location, histological grade, and the stage of the disease.
 Rectal NETs have the best prognosis among all gastrointestinal NETs.